brandonpittman/use-dismiss/README.md

 # 🧹 useDismiss

-The `useDismiss()` hook for React takes in a React ref and a callback and can invoke the callback when a click event occurs outside the ref's bounds, when the escape key is pressed, **or both**.
+The `useDismiss()` hook for React takes a callback, returns a ref, and invokes the callback when a click event occurs outside the ref's bounds, when the escape key is pressed, **or both**.

 ## ⌨ Setup